Benefits Impact of Divorce

 The government will not become involved in the division of benefits between spouses.

-A divorce is a "qualifying life event" that allows certain changes in benefits, as described below and in Chapter 1, Section 9 and Chapter 2, Sections 1, 2 and 4.
+A divorce is a “qualifying life event” that allows certain changes in insurance benefits, as described below and in Chapter 2.
+See Chapter 1, Section 9 for the impact on flexible spending accounts.

 Effect on Designations of Beneficiary